graalpurity/Synapse/README.md

 # Downloads
 * ImDisk Virtual Disk Driver: https://www.softpedia.com/get/CD-DVD-Tools/CD-DVD-Images-Utils/ImDisk-Virtual-Disk-Driver.shtml
 (This wont appear in the start menu for windows, it'll be in your control panel)
+# ImDisk Virtual Disk Driver Tutorial
+* Click Mount new
+* Select image file, this floppy_image.img in the main directory
+* Set driver letter to A
+* The rest should auto fill and you can ignore, just click OK